-Born in Terrace B.C. but raised in the Vancouver area, I loved performing from a young age.
-My love of music was nurtured in many choirs, festivals, and school programs, and by high school I knew that being in the Arts was my path in life.
-I then attended Douglas College Theatre program, and upon graduation landed my first contract in dinner theatre where I honed my comedy, dancing, and belting skills.
-Ten years later, I decided that it was time to get back into musicals in Vancouver and I haven't stopped since.
+Born in Terrace B.C. but raised in the Vancouver area, Cathy loved performing from a young age.
+Her love of music was nurtured in many choirs, festivals, and school programs, and by high school she knew that being in the Arts was her path in life.
+She attended Douglas College Theatre program, and upon graduation landed her first contract in dinner theatre where she honed her comedy, dancing, and belting skills.
+Ten years later, she decided that it was time to get back into musicals in Vancouver and she hasn't stopped since.

-TEACHING In 2014 I went back to finish my Bachelors with the ultimate goal of teaching theatre at the University level.
-In 2017 I completed an MFA in Musical Theatre with an emphasis in vocal pedagogy at The Boston Conservatory.
+In 2014 Cathy went back to finish her Bachelors with the ultimate goal of teaching theatre at the University level.
+In 2017 she completed an MFA in Musical Theatre with an emphasis in vocal pedagogy at The Boston Conservatory.

-Select Quotes about Cathy's performances “Cathy Wilmot is one of those tour de force performers that we love to watch because, quite frankly, every time we see her in something, she’s a. amazing, b. giving an incredible performance and c. giving a completely different performance than the last time we saw her.” -Ryan Mooney - Artistic Director Fighting Chance Productions
+“Cathy Wilmot is one of those tour de force performers that we love to watch because, quite frankly, every time we see her in something, she’s a) amazing, b) giving an incredible performance and c) giving a completely different performance than the last time we saw her.” -Ryan Mooney - Artistic Director Fighting Chance Productions

 “Cathy Wilmot continues to amaze, and I dare say, is one of Vancouver’s best actors...
 Wilmot proves once again that not only can she sing and act, but that she is a terrific comedian as well.” - Mark Robins, Gay Vancouver